Press Release: Antibiotics Awareness Week - Consumers Demand Action from Fast Food Chains

 - KFC, along with 16 other chains, is subject to online petitions in USA, run jointly by CI Member Consumer Reports.
 84,255 US consumers have signed.

-- Chain Reaction 2 was co-written by Consumer Union and published 20 September 2016.
-It’s available here: http://www.consumerreports.org/food-safety/more-fast-food-restaurants-serving-no-antibiotic-meat/
+- Chain Reaction 2 was co-written by Consumers Union and published 20 September 2016.
+It’s available here.

 - World Antibiotic Awareness Week is co-ordinated by the World Health Organization and aims to increase awareness of global antibiotic resistance and to encourage best practices among the general public, health workers and policy makers to avoid the further emergence and spread of antibiotic resistance.
 It runs from 14th- 19th November.